 Any ties in machine score will be resolved by a one-ball playoff between the affected players on the same machine.
 If this playoff does not resolve the tie, additional balls will be played until the tie is broken.

 7. Machine Selection and Play Order

-Player order is determined by the last player in the group.
-At the start of league night, the last player chosen to be in that group chooses which position to play in for that particular machine, followed by the next to last chosen, and so on.
+Player order is determined by the scoresheet and player ranking.
+At the start of league night, the lowest ranking player in that group chooses which position to play in for that particular machine, followed by the next lowest, and so on.
 After the first machine is played, the person with the lowest score on that machine picks the order for the next machine, again, followed by the next lowest scorer.

 8. Playoffs and Divisions

-For the first four months of the BPL, there is only 1 division.
+For the first 4 months of the BPL, there is only 1 division.
 After the 4th month, the top half of the players will be in the “A” division, and the bottom half in the “B” division.
-Players in the “A” division will only have their scores compared against other players in the “A” division, and players in the “B” division will only have their scores compared against players in the “B” division for the last four months.
-Players will still be randomly grouped for the night which could mean a mixture of A and B players in a group together.
+Players in the “A” division will only compete against other players in the “A” division, and players in the “B” division will only compete against players in the “B” division for the last four months.

 To discourage “sandbagging”, the prize money for the “A” division will be twice as much as the prize money for the “B” division.
 All players will receive IFPA rankings at the end of the season.
 The top place finisher for the “B” division will be considered the lowest ranked player in the “A” division.

 The top finisher of “A” at the end of the regular season will receive $40 and the top finisher for “B” at the end of the regular season will receive $20.
 This is designed to reward finishing at the top of the league at the end of the season before the playoffs begin.